painshine/myRLtrack/README.md

 Demo and code for Motion Status Prediction model.
 --Demo & Experiments: RLpre_demo.m in https://github.com/painshine/myRLtrack/tree/master/RLtrack/code/myRLtrack
 --Formula: RLS_equations in https://github.com/painshine/myRLtrack/tree/master/RLtrack/code
---The model in this version predict 11 kinds of motion state based on reinforcement learning, and we'll update the latest organized code in the near future.
+--The model in this version predicts 11 kinds of motion state based on reinforcement learning, and we'll update the latest organized code in the near future.

 ICF_code:
 Demo and code for iterative correlation filters.